 We hope our strategies for promoting good behaviour will be successful for all children.
 Children will always have a chance to consider their behaviour.
 They will be encouraged and helped to make apologies to other children or staff they may have offended.
+They will also be encouraged to consider what they would do if a similar situation arose again.

 There may be some children whose behaviour causes particular concern, or a child's behaviour may fall into a category.
-In these instances they will normally be disciplined by a sanction.
+In these instances they will normally be managed by appropriate sanctions.